TanGeeGo/DegradationTransfer/README.md

 This is the official Pytorch implementation of "**Extreme-Quality Computational Imaging via Degradation Framework**" [[Paper]](https://openaccess.thecvf.com/content/ICCV2021/html/Chen_Extreme-Quality_Computational_Imaging_via_Degradation_Framework_ICCV_2021_paper.html)

+*Due to some irresistible reasons on commercial, we cannot make the trained model and training data public.
+We are deeply sorry for this.*

 ## Prerequisites
 * Python 3.7
 * Matlab